bionictoucan/chianti/README.md

 ch.getWavelengths(ion)
 ```

-where ```ion``` is a string representing the shorthand for expressing the ion of interest, e.g. singly-ionised aluminium would be "AlII", 17 times ionised nickel would be "NiXVIII" etc..
+where ```ion``` is a string representing the shorthand for expressing the ion of interest, e.g. singly-ionised aluminium would be "AlII" (looks bad in this font but it should be Al II without a space), 17 times ionised nickel would be "NiXVIII" etc..